This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

 How long will it take and how much will it cost?

-This is a question with many variables to the answer.- Simple answer: it can take as little as 2-3 weeks and as long as 2 years.
-It can cost as little as $5,000 and as much as $20,000.
+- Simple answer: it can take as little as 2-3 weeks and as long as 2 years.
+It can cost as little as $7,000 and as much as $20,000.

 - If you are young and motivated to study on your own the time/cost will be low.
 If you are older and/or not motivated and/or understand the concepts the time/cost will be longer/higher.
 Simple.
-When someone asks me this question I really have no idea but at least we have a range.
+When someone asks me this question, I really have no idea but at least we have a range.
 This all depends on the student.
 Here is a detailed breakdown of “Pilot Training Time and Cost” for airplane and trike.